Křivoklát Castle

 Křivoklát Castle (hrad Křivoklát) is a castle in Křivoklát in the Central Bohemian Region of the Czech Republic.
 It is protected as a national cultural monument.

 History

 Křivoklát was founded in the 12th century, belonging to the kings of Bohemia.
 During the reign of Otakar II of Bohemia a large, monumental royal castle was built, later rebuilt by King Wenceslaus IV and later enlarged by King Vladislaus II.

 The castle was damaged by fire several times.
 It was turned into a harsh prison and the building slowly deteriorated.
 During the 19th century, the Fürstenberg family became the owners of the castle and had it reconstructed after a fire in 1826.
 The Fürstenberg family owned the castle until 1929.

 Today the castle serves as a museum, tourist destination and place for theatrical exhibitions.
 Collections of hunting weapons, Gothic paintings and books are stored there.

+Křivoklát Castle served as a primary filming location for Halsey's 2021 visual album If I Can’t Have Love, I Want Power.